Human security: Freedom from Fear vs Freedom from Want and beyond

 The first university textbook of human security, edited by Alexander Lautensach and Sabina Lautensach, appeared in open access form in 2020.
-According to their Four Pillar Model, human security rests on the four pillars of sociopolitcal security, economic security, environmental security and health security.
+According to their Four Pillar Model, human security rests on the four pillars of sociopolitical security, economic security, environmental security and health security.
 Because of its focus on the long term as well as on immediate needs, the environmental pillar of human security assumes prime significance.
 It necessitates our attention to the utter dependence of human welfare on the integrity of ecological support structures.

 Relationship with traditional security

 Coined in the early 1990s, the term human security has been used by thinkers who have sought to shift the discourse on security away from its traditional state-centered orientation to the protection and advancement of individuals within societies.
 Human security emerged as a challenge to ideas of traditional security, but human and traditional or national security are not mutually exclusive concepts.
 It has been argued that, without human security, traditional state security cannot be attained and vice versa.

 Traditional security is about a state's ability to defend itself against external threats.
 Traditional security (often referred to as national security or state security) describes the philosophy of international security predominance since the Peace of Westphalia in 1648 and the rise of the nation-states.
 While international relations theory includes many variants of traditional security, from realism to liberalism, the fundamental trait that these schools share is their focus on the primacy of the nation-state.

 The following table contrasts four differences between the two perspectives: